 Because Nuedexta is a patented medicine, Avanir has the sole right to produce and distribute it; it will not be possible for another company to make it or for it to be imported into the EU – although it remains available in the USA

 NurOwn (MSC-NTF cells) reprogrammes bone marrow-derived stem cells into neurone-supporting cells.
 These are then transplanted back to the same patient so that they can secrete neutrotrophic factors to protect and promote growth of neurones.
 This study is run by Brainstorm-Cell Therapeutics.

 Brainstorm’s randomised, placebo-controlled Phase 2 trial of NurOwn in the USA looked at the safety and effectiveness of stem cell transplantation in 48 people.
 The injections were given into the spinal cord (intrathecally) and also into the muscle.
 Results announced in July 2016 revealed that NurOwn treatment was safe and well-tolerated.
 While not a primary objective of this trial phase, the study also showed beneficial effects of NurOwn as assessed by lower levels of inflammatory biomarkers in the cerebrospinal fluid (CSF).

-Phase 3 trial has fully enrolled 200 participants across centres in the USA to investigate NurOwn's effectiveness, and treatment is now underway.
-Results are expected by the end of 2020.
+Phase 3 trial has fully enrolled over 200 participants across centres in the USA to investigate NurOwn's effectiveness, and treatment is now underway so the trial is ACTIVE, not recruiting.